LowisWano/odin-recipes/README.md

 # odin-recipes
-Git repo practice for the odin project
+Git repo practice for the odin project using HTML.